LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 Time to actually make your character’s stats and abilities.

+### Buying the Full Version of Path-Builder 2e.

+Should you buy the full version?

+You don't need to!

+Buying the full version of Path-builder 2e is worth it.

+All the campaigns on this server are multi-year 100+ session campaigns, you will get your value for money.

+Using Path-Builder 2e ensures that you build your character correctly without missing out important steps.

+### Pathbuilder setup.

 Here is how to set up Path Builder 2e.

 - [Path Builder 2e.](Pathbuilder-setup.md)